-Without this knowledge, it could make the first few days very stressful, and has the potential to ruin important bonding time!
+Without this knowledge, it could make the first few days very stressful and ruin important bonding time!

-Don’t worry – in this post, I will run you through some common signs that your baby is hungry.
+Don’t worry – I will run you through common signs that your baby is hungry in this post.

-While bringing a new life into the world can be pretty overwhelming for you, it can also come with many responsibilities that you aren’t prepared for fully.
-A simple incident such as your baby crying can mean a lot of things.
+While bringing a new life into the world can be overwhelming, it can also come with many responsibilities that you aren’t prepared for fully.
+For example, a simple incident such as your baby crying can mean many things.

 Did you know that?

 Do you feed your baby whenever he cries?
 Well, you could be making a big mistake, then!

 A baby’s cry doesn’t necessarily mean he is hungry.
 It could mean many other things.
 For example, he might want to be lifted, or he might have some pain in his tummy, or it could be anything else.
 As a new mom, it can be confusing to know when your baby is hungry and when he doesn’t need to be fed.